 Heat a large non-stick skillet on medium/high heat.
 When a bead of water sizzles and evaporates, swirl in 2 Tbsp of cooking oil and add shrimp to the hot skillet and spread them out in a single layer.
-Cook 1 minute per side, or until cooked through and no longer opaque.
+Cook 1 minute per side, or until cooked through and opaque.
 Remove to a bowl.

 Over medium heat, add beaten eggs to the same skillet.
 Break up the eggs with a spatula and cook until no longer runny.
 Remove to a bowl.

-Stir in rice then spread it evenly over the pan and cook 1 to 2 minutes without disturbing it then stir and sauté another 1 to 2 minutes.
+Stir in rice then spread it evenly over the pan and cook for 1 to 2 minutes without disturbing it then stir and sauté another 1 to 2 minutes.
 Rice should sizzle.

 Add cooked shrimp and cooked eggs back to the pan and mix well.
 Continue to cook until the rice is hot and sizzles, stirring frequently.
 Add more soy sauce to taste, if desired.